xen-troops/meta-xt-prod-devel-rcar-gen5-vdk/README.md

 # Status

-This is initial release, that supports running of 2 separate Xen domains - thin Dom0 and driver domain DomD.
+This VDK release, that supports running of 3 separate Xen domains - thin Dom0, driver domain DomD and DomU.
 It is based on following projects:
 - U-Boot 2022.01
 - Dom0 Linux 5.10.41
 - DomD Linux 6.1.102
+- DomU Linux 6.1.102
 - Xen 4.19.0

 # External dependencies